 Join me, if you choose to, in this weekly exploration of what it means to "Live in the OM."

 In the summer of 1999, my life began to be changed because of ONE thought that presented itself in my mind.
 It was a thought that I had never thought before and at that time I had no clue what to do with it.
-It felt alien and unfamiliar to me and the "me" that had lived her entire life as a victim of abuse thought I was going crazy.
+It felt alien and unfamiliar to me.
+And the "me" who had lived her entire life as a victim of abuse thought I was going crazy.

 What was that thought?
 It was this: